Neurological and ocular FIP

-What is FIP? – FIP is caused by a common and a largely innocuous enteric coronavirus, like those causing colds in humans and diarrhea in foals, calves and poultry.
-Most cats are infected with the feline enteric coronavirus (FECV) at about 9 weeks of age and may be reinfected several times before reaching 3 years of age.
-FECV infections, like those of any other infections of cats, become less common after this time.
-In about 10% of cats, mainly kittens, the enteric coronavirus will undergo specific mutations that allow it to escape the cells lining the lower intestine and infect the most basic cell of the immune system, the macrophage.
-This macrophage infection is eliminated in all but 0.3-1.4% of cats, which for unknown reasons are unable to develop the required protective immunity.
-However, in some cases the infected macrophages leave the intestinal lymphoid tissues and migrate in the bloodstream to distant sites including small veins in the linings of the peritoneal cavity, the uveal tract of the eye, the ependyma and meninges of the brain and spine.
-The disease that occurs in about 1% of of cats can clinically manifest within days, several weeks, sometimes months, and rarely a year or more.
+What is FIP? – FIP is caused by a common and a largely innocuous enteric coronavirus, like those causing colds in humans and diarrhea in foals, calves, and poultry.
+Most cats are infected with the feline enteric coronavirus (FECV) at about 9 weeks of age and may be reinfected numerous times before reaching 3 years of age, when cycles of infection become less frequent.
+Specific mutations that allow FECV to escape the cells lining the lower intestine and infect the most basic cell of the immune system, the macrophage, will occur in about 10% of infections.
+However, this macrophage infection is eliminated in all but 0.3-1.4% of cats.
+Predisposing conditions that lead to disease in this small proportion of cats involve young age, genetic susceptibility, sex, overcrowding, poor nutrition, and a number of stressful environmental events.
+The initial site of disease is in the lymphoid tissue in the lower small intestine, cecum, and proximal colon.
+Infected macrophages leave these initial disease sites and migrate locally and in the bloodstream to small veins in the linings of the peritoneal cavity, the uveal tract of the eye, the ependyma and meninges of the brain and spine.
+Disease signs manifest within days, several weeks, sometimes months, and rarely a year or more.
 The form of disease that is manifested is referred to simply as wet (effusive) or dry (non-effusive).
 These two forms are easily distinguishable, although there may also be transition forms between the two.
 Some cats may present with signs of dry FIP but later develop wet FIP, or vice versa.
-Overall, about one-half of cats will present with wet FIP and one-half with dry FIP.
-Less than 5% of diseased cats, usually those with milder forms of dry FIP to start, will survive longer than one year, even with the best symptomatic care.
+Overall, about two thirds of cats will present with wet FIP and one-third with dry FIP.
+The duration of illness to death, usually from euthanasia, in the past was only a matter of days or weeks.
+Less than 5% of diseased cats, mainly those with milder forms of dry FIP, will survive longer than one year with the best symptomatic care.

 FIP manifestations and forms